fuentesdt/machineLearning/README.md

   ### Important notes!
     varMain = string vector of the baseline variables varImg = list of 3 vectors, one for each of the image data sets (volume, stepwise, exhaustive).
 If one of these vectors is left NULL (ex: by leaving the exhaustive parameter as FALSE) then the script will ignore it when building the models.
     This script assumes that the image data variables start at the column "liver_Volume" and ends at the last column in the data frame.
       The script will then remove any columns in the imgData set that are empty leaving a vector called imgData containing the name of each column in the original data matrix with imaging data.
       This imgData set is then used in the stepwise and exhaustive subset selection.
+    To get c-indexes, run cinde.R as its own script.
+In the script is a line to import the modelPredictions.csv output by tace_v2.R. cindex.R outputs its own csv containing cindex value for each model in modelPredictions.csv

   ### Program Structure
     import data